giridharan-veda/threatforge-physical-iot/README21.md

 🔄 Re-validation: Pending — will re-check automatically after patch
 ```

+Every finding comes with **evidence you can hand to a vendor** — not just a port number and a shrug.

 ### 💬 What Early Adopters Are Saying *(Replace with real quotes)*

 | 👤 Role | 💬 Quote | 🏢 Source | ⭐ Rating |